Chandru-Manivannan/Cyclistic_Data_Analysis_R/README.md

 ### Code and Conclusions

-Access the Report.R file for complete R code used for this case study and Report.html for Visuals and conlusions.
+Access the Report.R file for complete R code used for this case study and Analysis on Cyclistic Data.pdf for Visuals and conlusions.